realvoidgojo/CTF-Challenges/OverTheWire/Narnia/README.md

 }
 ```

-buffer had the size of `256`  , if an argument is provided that string copy into buffer let's go to `gdb`
+buffer had the size of `256`  , if an argument is provided that string copy into buffer, let's go to `gdb`

 ```
 (gdb) r $(python3 -c "print('A'*256 + 'BBBB')")